Icinga/icingaweb2-module-director/doc/12-Handling-custom-variables.md

 > `number`, `bool`, `sensitive`), datalist (`datalist-strict`,
 > `datalist-non-strict`), or `dynamic-array` types.
 A nested field can
 > never itself be a `fixed-array`, `fixed-dictionary` or
+> `dynamic-dictionary`, that also rules out nesting a `fixed-array`
-> `dynamic-dictionary`.
-A `dynamic-array` can be nested this way, but not
+> inside another `fixed-array`.
+A `dynamic-array` can be nested this
-> inside another `dynamic-array`.
-Also, `dynamic-dictionary` can only be
+> way, but not inside another `dynamic-array`.
+Also, `dynamic-dictionary`
-> defined as a top-level property; it cannot be nested inside another
+> can only be defined as a top-level property; it cannot be nested
-> array or dictionary.
+> inside another array or dictionary.
 >
 > `sensitive` is not offered as the item type of a `dynamic-array` or a
 > datalist.
 Both render their values as a plain visible list, and there